prorev/prorev.github.io/_posts/2020-03-28-pandas_basic.md

 ## Check the version

-You can check for the version of Pandas you are using like this:
+You can check for the version of pandas you are using like this:

 ```python
 pd.show_versions()